SaltyGoo/saltygoo.github.io/pages/fantasylandgenerator.md

     'turn food into ash',
     'are diabolical here',
     'speak with the voices of damned souls',
-    'will only let faithful pass',
+    'will only let the faithful pass',
     'are near the immensely high wall that divides this land', 'were created to torment sinners',
     'are manipulated by IMPS',